 Review Criteria are used to review and rank applications.
-The RWHAP Part D WICY Supplemental funding program has six (6) review criteria:
+The RWHAP Part C Capacity Development Program has six (six) review criteria:

 Criterion 1: Need 20 points

 Criterion 2: Response 25 points

 Criterion 3: Evaluative Measures 10 points

 Criterion 4: Impact 15 points

 Criterion 5: Resources/Capabilities 10 points

 Criterion 6: Support Requested 20 points

 TOTAL 100 points

-Criterion 1: NEED (20 points) Corresponds to Section IV's Introduction and Needs Assessment Sections
+Criterion 1: NEED (20 points) - Corresponds to Section IV's Introduction and Need Sections

-- If the proposed project is an expansion of a previously funded activity, clear demonstration that the proposed activity is not the same activity funded in FY2015, but instead builds upon and furthers the objectives of the previously funded activity in maximizing impact on the local HIV care continuum. - The clarity of description of the gap(s) in the applicant's HIV care continuum to be addressed by the proposed activity. - The completeness of the baseline data reported by the applicant for each stage in the local HIV care continuum for calendar years 2014 and 2015 with clear numerators and denominators that align with the HHS/HAB core HIV indicators.
+- For applicants that propose an activity previously funded under RWHAP Part C Capacity Development, clear demonstration that the proposed activity is not the same activity funded in FY 2015, but instead builds upon and furthers the objectives of the previously funded activity in maximizing impact on the local HIV care continuum. - The clarity of description of the gap(s) in the applicant's HIV care continuum to be addressed by the proposed activity. - The completeness of the baseline data reported by the applicant for each stage in the local HIV care continuum for calendar years 2014 and 2015 with clear numerators and denominators that align with the HHS Common HIV Core Indicators. - The extent to which the applicant provides a clear justification for the need for capacity development funds in the proposed service area and for the identified target population(s) based on the identified gap(s) in their HIV care continuum. - The extent to which the applicant provides a clear description of the current HIV service delivery system regarding the gaps in the HIV care continuum. - The extent to which the applicant demonstrates a thorough understanding of the barriers that impact the stages of the HIV care continuum to be addressed by the proposed project.

-- The extent to which the applicant provides a clear justification for the need for funds in the proposed service area and for the identified targeted population(s) based on the identified gaps in their HIV care continuum. - The extent to which the applicant provides a clear description of the current HIV service delivery system regarding the gaps in the HIV care continuum. - The extent to which the applicant provides a clear description of the barriers that impact the stages of the HIV care continuum to be addressed by the proposed project.
+Criterion 2: RESPONSE (25 points) - Corresponds to Section IV's Methodology, Work Plan, and Resolution of Challenges Sections

-Criterion 2: RESPONSE (25 points) Corresponds to Section IV's Methodology, Work Plan and Resolution of Challenges Sections
+- The extent to which the applicant fully demonstrates how the activity will enhance their ability to meet the changing health care landscape, including increasing their capacity to respond to Affordable Care Act opportunities and meet the goals of NHAS 2020. - The extent to which the proposed Work Plan activities (Attachment 4) address the gap(s) as described by the applicant. - The clarity and strength of the roles for identified partners in the proposed project, and the tasks for each partner as described in the letters of support. - The extent to which the applicant fully and clearly describes the proposed activities and connection to the HIV care continuum stage(s) being addressed.

-- The extent to which the applicant fully demonstrates how the activity will enhance their ability to meet the changing health care landscape, including increasing their capacity to respond to Affordable Care Act opportunities and meet the goals of NHAS 2020. - The extent to which the applicant clearly describes proposed Work Plan activities (Attachment 4) and extent to which those activities address the gap as described by the applicant. - The clarity and strength of the roles for identified partners in the proposed project, and the tasks for each partner as described in the letters of support.
-The extent to which the applicant fully and clearly describes the proposed activities and connection to the HIV care continuum stage(s) being addressed.
+Criterion 3: EVALUATIVE MEASURES (10 points) - Corresponds to Section IV's Evaluation and Technical Support Capacity Section

-Criterion 3: EVALUATIVE MEASURES (10 points) Corresponds to Section IV's Evaluation and Technical Support Capacity Section
+- The strength and feasibility of the proposed mechanisms to monitor the impact of the proposed activity on a specific point or points of the HIV care continuum. - The strength and feasibility of the proposed data collection system to collect, verify, and report information about changes in the local HIV care continuum in a timely manner.

-- The extent to which the applicant fully describes the mechanisms used to monitor the impact of the proposed activity on the HIV care continuum. - The extent to which the applicant clearly describes the ability of their data collection system to collect, verify, and report information about changes in the local HIV care continuum in a timely manner. - The extent to which the applicant provides a clear description of the CQM program (if applicable) and other resources that will be devoted to the evaluation component of the project, including the performance measures, timeline and expected outcomes. - The extent to which the applicant fully describes the planned dissemination of evaluation results to staff, consumers and the community.
+- The strength of the proposed CQM program, if applicable, and other resources that will be devoted to the evaluation component of the project including the performance measures, timeline and expected outcomes. - The strength of the proposed plan for the dissemination of evaluation results to staff, consumers and the community.

-Criterion 4: IMPACT (15 points) Corresponds to Section IV's Methodology and Work Plan Sections
+Criterion 4: IMPACT (15 points) - Corresponds to Section IV's Methodology and Work Plan Sections